ElektraInitiative/libelektra/doc/tutorials/mount.md

 2. `system/hosts` is the path it should have in the key database, also known as **mountpoint**
 3. `hosts` is the _storage plugin_ that can read and write this configuration format.

-Without arguments `kdb mount` lists the currently mounted backends.

-    $ kdb mount
-    /etc/hosts on system/hosts with name system/hosts

-Which verifies, that all configuration below `system/hosts` is stored in /etc/hosts.
+Now we use `kdb file`, to verify that all configuration below `system/hosts` is stored in /etc/hosts:

+    $ kdb file system/hosts
+    /etc/hosts

 After mounting a file, we can modify keys below `system/hosts`.
 We need to be root, because we modify `/etc/hosts`.